 Please take a look at our Advanced Firewall page for information about settings to check in your router's configuration.
 If you think you're having issues related to your firewall, you can log into your router to change its settings.
 We don't recommend turning your firewall completely off, but you can lower the settings and try to use Circle Home Plus with these changes.

 The majority of routers have a "guest network" feature that will create a separate Wi-Fi network for your guests to use.
 Typically these types of networks have security settings (like client isolation) that make it difficult for Circle Home Plus to manage devices on them.
 We don't recommend pairing Circle Home Plus with a guest network during setup.

 If you want to make sure that Circle Home Plus is tracking your family's devices, we recommend turning the guest network feature off, or changing the network's password and only giving it out to guests.
-Check out this page for more on how Circle Home Plus works with guest networks.
+Check out our article on how Circle works with guest networks for more on how Circle Home Plus works with guest networks.
 Also, our Router Compatibility article has a few devices marked as having a known issue with Circle Home Plus and that router's guest network feature.

 Circle Home Plus and Mobile Hotspots, or Satellite Connections